How to evaluate your loved one’s care options.

 In preparation for your visits, here are a few suggestions and a handy checklist of questions to get you started in your search for nursing homes in Greenville, SC.

 Suggestion #1: Your first visit should be scheduled.
 Try to make your appointment during a mealtime and ask to eat with the residents.
 This will give you a chance to sample the menu and check the meal variety and quality.
 You can also get a feel for the ambiance, condition and cleanliness of the dining room.

 Suggestion #2: A staff member will show you around and answer your questions.
 This is also a great time to talk with residents and visiting family members.
 Ask residents how long they’ve lived in the community and about their experience.

 Suggestion #3: Make an unannounced visit a few days later on a different day at a different time – weekends are an excellent choice.
-See if you notice anything that’s changed about the skilled nursing community.
+See if you notice anything that’s changed about the skilled nursing facility.
 Is there a change in staffing?
 Are there more or fewer activities going on?

 Questions to ask on your visit:

 - What forms of insurance does the skilled nursing community accept?